Eman-Sarfraz/prostate-Cancer-detection/README.md

 # 🧠 Prostate Cancer Detection Using Deep Learning Models

 This repository presents a comparative study of multiple deep learning architectures applied to prostate cancer detection and classification.
-We trained, tested, and analyzed models including **ResNet**, **ConvNet**, **EfficientNet**, and **DenseNet**, evaluating their performance using various metrics and visual analytics.
+I trained, tested, and analyzed models including **ResNet**, **ConvNet**, **EfficientNet**, and **DenseNet**, evaluating their performance using various metrics and visual analytics.

 ## 🧪 Models Trained